 - Strict: If a publisher is using SameSite=Strict attribute, it means that cookies will only be sent to a header in a first-party context and will not be sent if the link is emerging from a third-party context.
 This needs to be set manually and is not a default in Chrome 80.

-- None: This is the current default in Chrome 77 and allows cookies to be sent across all third-party contexts without any restrictions.
-However, with the SameSite attribute in place from February, cookies set under this category will require labeling as ‘SameSite=None; Secure’.
+- None: This was the default in Chrome 77 and allowed cookies to be sent across all third-party contexts without any restrictions.
+However, with the SameSite attribute in place, cookies set under this category will require labeling as ‘SameSite=None; Secure’.

-Why is Google Rolling Out the SameSite Cookie Update?
+Why Has Google Rolled Out the SameSite Cookie Update?

 Third-party cookies have become a recurrent subject of debate regarding how much they tend to compromise user privacy.
 There is a growing awareness amongst Internet users regarding incessant monitoring of their online activities.
 Needless to say, despite the user privacy concerns, third-party cookies have long served as the foundation for generating ad revenue using behavioral targeting.
 Regardless, Google is rolling out the SameSite cookie update to protect user privacy and provide a more open and transparent experience.